SumoLogic/sumologic-documentation/docs/manage/partitions/flex/flex-pricing-faq.md

 ## How can I optimize Flex data search costs?

-There are two ways you can control the cost of running queries data in the Flex:
+There are two ways you can control the cost of running queries data in Flex:

 * Logically apportion your data, depending on how you plan to query it, into multiple partitions, instead of creating a single large partition.
 Try to limit queries to a single partition as much as possible.
 Assume you have three different services sending logs to Sumo Logic.
 There a couple of approaches you can take:
     * **Create one partition per service**.
 All the logs for that service go there.
 This approach can be leveraged if each team owns a service, and they typically query the logs within their service to find issues.